+'''

 clear_app_refs (gui=None)

-DEPRECATED since IPython 5.0

 '''

 Clear IPython's internal reference to an application instance.

 Whenever we create an app for a user on qt4 or wx, we hold a reference to the app.
 This is needed because in some cases bad things can happen if a user doesn't hold a reference themselves.
 This method is provided to clear the references we are holding.